Pages

 When Should I See a Doctor?

-Most headaches or migraines are not a sign of a serious medical problem.
-People who suffer from headaches or migraines know that’s normal for them.
-If you experience any new symptoms or problems that are more severe than usual, you may want to talk to your doctor.
+When it comes to headaches or migraines, the majority of cases are not indicative of a serious medical problem.
+Individuals who regularly experience headaches or migraines are familiar with their typical patterns.
+However, if you encounter any unusual symptoms or issues that are more severe than usual, it is advisable to seek advice from your doctor.

 New headache symptoms that could prompt an immediate call to your doctor include: